Should I Rebrand WordPress for Clients?

 You can also change the default “Howdy” at the top right of the admin bar to something more professional such as “Welcome”.

 This section allows you to create your own widget that gives your client useful information when they log in.
 You can include whatever title you want, such as ‘Support’.
-You can use this widget to provide your client with easy access to your contact details, FAQs, and instructions on how to navigate their site easier (and hopefully reduce your amount of client support!).
+Use this widget to provide your client with easy access to your contact details, FAQs, and instructions on how to navigate their site easier (and hopefully reduce your amount of client support!).
 You can even include pictures or an instructional video in this section.
 With White Label Pro, you can selectively remove other unnecessary widgets.

 We hope you enjoy using White Label.
 Feel free to contact us if you have any questions or feedback.